marco262/my_wiki/data/dnd/class/college-of-eloquence.md

 ## Soothing Words

-At 3rd level, you cast [[[spell:Calm Emotions]]] without expending a spell slot.
+At 3rd level, you cast _[[[spell:calm emotions]]]_ without expending a spell slot.
 You can use this feature a number of times equal to your Charisma modifier.
 You regain all expended uses of this feature when you finish a long rest.

 ## Undeniable Logic